Privacy Policy

 1. Visit a Social Media Page

 When you visit our social media site, through which we present our company or individual products from our range, certain information about you is processed.
-The operators of the social media
+The operators of the social media platforms are solely responsible for this processing of personal data.
+Further information on the processing of personal data can be found in their data protection declarations, which we link to below:

-The operators of the social media platforms collect and process event data and profile data and provide us with statistics and insights for our pages in anonymized form, which help us gain insights into the types of actions that people take on our page (so-called "page insights").
+The operators of the social media platforms collect and process event data and profile data and provide us with statistics and insights for our pages in anonymised form, which help us gain insights into the types of actions that people take on our page (so-called "page insights").
 These page insights are created on the basis of certain information about individuals who have visited our site.
 This processing of personal data is carried out by the social media operators and us as joint controllers.
 The processing serves our legitimate interest to evaluate the types of actions taken on our site and to improve our site based on these insights.
 The legal basis for this processing is Art.
 6 para. lit. f GDPR.

 We cannot attribute the information obtained via page insights to individual user profiles interacting with our pages.
 We have entered into joint controller processing agreements with the operators of the social media platforms which set out the allocation of data protection obligations between us and the operators.
 For details about the processing of personal data to create page insights and the agreement entered into between us and the operators, please see the following links:

 You also have the option of asserting your rights against the operators.
-You can find more information
+You can find more information on this under the following links:

 We have agreed with Meta and LinkedIn that the Irish Data Protection Commission is the lead supervisory authority overseeing processing for Page Insights.
 You always have the right to lodge a complaint with the Irish Data Protection Commission (see www.dataprotection.ie) or any other supervisory authority.